ladrians/RoboND-DeepLearning-Project-P4/write.md

 ![Training sample][image1]

-I tested Adam and Nadam (witch is RMSProp + Neveror Momentum) optimizers selecting the Adam option as it got a better result with a minor margin.
+I tested Adam and Nadam (RMSProp + Neveror Momentum) optimizers selecting the Adam option as it got a better result with a minor margin.

 ### Prediction